 With barely, some cars passing through St. Andrew Road and the quiet figure of St. Andrew Cathedral on the right felt like I’d gone back in time!
 As for the Gallery itself, the sight was a magnificent welcome.
 The Gallery has only been open for less than a decade.

-But the buildings were originally built by the Supreme Court of Singapore and City Hall.
+Some facts about Singapore here – the buildings were originally built by the Supreme Court of Singapore and City Hall.
 Yes, the National Gallery today was where the Supreme Court resided for over 65 years!
 The City Hall is close to a century!
 Both these adjacent buildings were connected making it a massive 690,000 sq ft gallery that opened in 2015.

 SG National Gallery Ticket Prices